What does this project mean for the City?

 Fortunately, the City has some resources available to assist with implementing the ideas we come up with as part of this process.
 The city has already set aside $1.5 million to rebuild an ice-skating rink in Howard Park.
 The City has been awarded $5 million as part of the Indiana Regional Cities Initiative to make improvements to the parks and trail system in downtown.
 Also, the Pokagon Band of Potawatomi Indians has agreed to contribute $2.2 million toward Howard Park improvements.

 How does the public get involved?

 The public is encouraged to attend the community meetings and share their thoughts about the future of the riverfront parks and trails.
 There will be four meetings as part of the process.
 The first meeting concluded on Thursday, September 8th.
-The second will occur on Wednesday, November 2nd at 5:30 p.m. in the Century Center.
+The second concluded on Wednesday, November 2nd.
+Stay tuned for information on the third forum!
 Also, we appreciate all feedback and suggestions.